 If possible, you might also try to get your kids involved in your work.
-I decided to post video lessons for kids teaching the normal social/emotional skills that I write about on this blog.
+I decided to post video lessons of facebook for kids teaching the normal social/emotional skills that I write about on this blog.
 I have asked my kids to help me with these and it has been so great.

 Because my kids are helping with my work they have a better understanding and excitement for what I am doing.
 They also understand that the time I spend working is important as they see the kids and families who are being helped by what we are doing.

 This last tip is probably one of the most important tips for being productive.
 You will need help.
 You cannot do this all on your own.